 Courteous

-At the time the BAFF Steering Group responded to the General's reported comments by submitting written evidence to the Armed Forces Bill Committee - Memorandum from the Steering Group for a British Armed Forces Federation.
+Media reports at the time didn't mention the General's Bosnia anecdote.
+In response to what was reported of his evidence, the BAFF Steering Group submitted their own written evidence to the Armed Forces Bill Committee - Memorandum from the Steering Group for a British Armed Forces Federation.

 Until the transcript was later published at the end of the Bill Committee process, we were unaware of the "Bosnian anecdote", otherwise we would have certainly responded at the time.

-But some members of the Bill Committee seem to have been much impressed by the anecdote, and it was quoted verbatim in the Committee's conclusions: Armed Forces Federation.
+But some members of the Bill Committee were clearly impressed by General Walker's anecdote, so much so that it was quoted verbatim in the Committee's conclusions: Armed Forces Federation.

 The view from 2015

-Sir Michael was of course absolutely entitled to his respected opinion about representation - but we disagreed with his prediction that "we would certainly lose" the Armed Forces Pay Review Body if a Federation existed.
+Sir Michael was of course absolutely entitled to his opinion as a serving person about representation - but we disagreed with his prediction that "we would certainly lose" the Armed Forces Pay Review Body if a Federation existed.

 For example, in Australia the Defence Force Welfare Association (DFWA) is a recognised "intervener" entitled to represent on pay matters to the Defence Force Remuneration Tribunal: